copovedat12/Whohaha/wp-content/plugins/custom-registration-form-builder-with-submission-manager/readme.txt

 14. Global Settings.

 == Changelog ==

+= 3.7.0.0 =
+* Multiple bug fixes
+* Added new page

+= 3.6.1.3 =
+* Fixed: Missing placeholder configuration for Primary Email, Secondary Email, Number, Date and Birth-date fields (Reported by: Dimitri).
+* Fixed: MailChimp, Constant Contact and Aweber opt-in text taking only half width of row (Reported by: Lynda Wildblood).
+* Improvement: reCaptcha is now centered on two-columns layout (Suggested by: Philip Andrianos).
+* Norwegian translation added for front-end (partial) (Contributed by: Ulf Skogeng).
+* Other bug-fixes and improvements.

+= 3.6.1.2 =
+* Added: Customizable date format for Date and Birth-date fields.
+(Requested by @toonwolf).
+* Other bug-fixes and improvements.

+= 3.6.1.1 =
+* Added: Now total price can be displayed on the forms with multiple price fields.
+Enable it in Form Settings >> General Settings.
+* Other bug-fixes and improvements.

 = 3.6.1.0 =
 * Transaction log display is now tabular and includes stripe log as well.
 (Requested by Ulf Skogeng)